 This section outlines the mitigation measures for the potential environmental and social impacts in the construction phase identified through the SESIA process (SESIA Vol2).
+Mitigation measures are specific for the proposed NOORo IV PV and its associated facilities (including the 225 kV Power Line).

-Design phase mitigation measures have also been identified for consideration during the detailed design of the NOOR Boujdour 20 MW PV Project's various facilities.
+Design phase mitigation measures have also been identified for consideration during the detailed design of the NOORo IV Ouarzazate PV Project's various facilities.
 Typically, the recommendations involve the use of pollution control technologies to minimise the environmental and social impacts.